malloc47/malloc47.github.com/_drafts/architecting-a-data-org.md

   organized supports the system decomposition.

-This may sound like a lot of buzzword bingo--and, indeed, outside of large organizations, a lot of these layers are by lack of necessity far less formalized--but intuitively this is something most engineers already do at various scales without having a term attached: We juggle performance, security, extensibility, scalability, and [all the other ilities][system quality attributes] at a functional- and code-level, so architecture intersection is effectively the same activity at a higher level of abstraction.
+This may sound like a lot of buzzword bingo--and, indeed, outside of large organizations, a lot of these layers are far less formalized--but there's an [architect elevator][] to ride whether or not these terms are formally in use.

-So why attach a term to this activity?
-I'm hoping to discuss a series of these intersections, highlighting how anchoring decisions in one architectural domain impacts another, starting with the last bullet-point above: How [organizational architecture][] impacts the [systems architecture][] of a data platform.
+I supply this framing in the service of discussing a series of these intersections, highlighting how anchoring decisions in one architectural domain impacts another, starting with the last bullet-point above: How [organizational architecture][] and [systems architecture][] work together to define the modern **data organization**.
+Consider this a guide to all the architecture decisions I wish I had known to anticpate when building out a data organization from scratch.

+# The Modern Data Organization

+As much as frontend application development practices have become the butt of many jokes for inventing new client-side frameworks every few years with little stability, it is arguable that modern data practices are even more nacient and evolving.
+That's not to say that technical people with "data" in their title is a new thing, but the modern data organization is often a chimera of traditional practices like [BI][] rolled together with newly-labeled practices like [MLOps][] resulting in a [proliferation of technologies][data landscape 2021] that might even prompt frontend folks to ask us to chill out.

+With 2020 being the [year of automation][2020 automation] for the data practices, it's not hard to argue that the maturity of the data landscape is easily [10 years behind][] areas like web application development.
+While other technical areas were leaning heavily into deployment automation and infrastructure-as-code, a lot of the "big data" systems were barely beyond supporting ad-hoc non-production workflows.
+Because of this reality, there isn't a

 # Organizational Structure